toymachiner62/node-mongo-seeds/README.md

 node-mongo-seeds
 ================

-A tool to quickly populate your mongo db from a set of .json files
+A tool to quickly populate your mongo db from a set of .json files.
+The concept is very similar to Ruby on Rails idea of seeding a database.
+This allows a new developer to pull down the source code for a project (which contains .json files to populate their mongodb with) and run a command and bingo!! database populated and ready to rock.

 ## Usage